Xiaoyin96/Checker_Game/README.md

      0   1   2   3   4   5   6   7
 ```

-## Your Challenge

-So far, all of your programming assignments have involved building classes that collectively solve a given problem.
-This assignment is a little different, because your solution must "plug-in" to an existing framework.
-Framework-oriented solutions are commonplace in the professional world, and you'll surely encounter many of them during your career.
-In a framework-oriented solution, the _framework_ is responsible for overall control of the process, and your code plugs into the framework to help make decisions as necessary.
-This is referred to as an "inversion of control".

-In this challenge, you (and a partner if you so choose) will implement a "checker-bot" class that competes in a game of Checkers.
-During the course of play, your checker-bot will be given alternating "turns" to move one game piece on the board.
-Gameplay will continue until a terminal condition occurs:

-1. A checker-bot wins the game if it can eliminate all the opponents pieces from the board
-2. A checker-bot forfeits the game by making an illegal move, or when it's detected trying to cheat
-3. A checker-bot forfeits if it takes too long to decide which move to make

-#### Hey, This sounds HARD -- this isn't an AI class!

-Yeah, you're right, we haven't taught you any AI techniques.
-So your checker-bot is NOT expected (or permitted) to use any form of machine learning, neural-net, or other technique found in the AI playbook.
-Still, a clever algorithm and well-chosen data structure can help to  win the game.
-Note: for those of you so inclined, you are not prevented from developing your own AI algorithms from scratch.
-Who knows, you may even invent a cool new technique. :)

-In order to successfully complete this challenge -- your checker-bot must, at a minimum, correctly apply the rules of the game, and successively choose a valid piece per turn, and indicate a valid move within the time limit.
-A trivial solution would merely move any available piece to the first valid (unoccupied) square.
-You won't likely win, but your checker-bot will meet the minimum requirements.

-Just so you don't panic -- it's been shown that a trivial (and rather dumb) implementation of the `Player` class can be written in under 100 lines of code.
-Most of the time you spending on this project will involve determining the _best_ piece to moved, whether to perform a jump (if required), and the possible board location destination(s) where the piece will come to rest.

-## Implementation Details

-This game is an example of the `Inversion of Control` design pattern.
-Unlike most of the code you write -- you are not in control of the main loop of this game.
-Your `Player` will get called each time it is your turn to move.

-1. You will build a subclass of Player.
-Your class **must** be named after you.
-In my case, it's RickgPlayer.
-2. In the main.cpp file (provided), you create two instances of your player, and pass it to the `Game->run(p1,p2)` method.
-3. Your checker-bot will be called alternatively against an opponent (during your testing, you'll compete against yourself)
-4. Your checker-bot will decide what to do, and tell the game engine your decision by calling `movePieceTo()`.
-5. If your code is smart enough, you can execute a "double-jump" if your opponent's pieces are exposed for such a maneuver.
-6. You may **NOT** alter any file in the assignment other than your own `Player` files, without expressed permission.
-7. You may **NOT** attempt to directly alter properties of any `Piece` or `Tile` on the board.
-Changes are made by calls to the `movePieceTo()` method.

-During each your turn, your `Player::takeTurn(Game &aGame)` method will be called.
-You will have a limited amount of time to identify and indicate your move decision.

-> NOTE: While we appreciate the hacker ethic and acknowledge the joy of defeating a dumb game engine, any checker-bot caught trying to  cheat will be dealt with approprirately.
-Most likely, the checker-bot will be forced to work eternally as embedded code at a McDonald's restaurant drive-through window.
-In other words, if your checker-bot intends to cheat, make sure it does _not_ get caught.

 ### Examining the gameboard

 At the start of your turn, the game calls your `Player.takeTurn(const Game &aGame)` method call.
 During your turn, you can use the `Game` interface to get access to information about the state of the game (board, tiles, pieces) -- and to tell the `Game` your move.